mjbenefiel/WordGuessCLI/README.md

 - You lose if you run out of guesses before the entire word is revealed.
 The next word will display.

-- You lose if you run out of guesses before the entire word is revealed.
-The next word will display.

 - You can exit the game at any time by pressing Ctrl + C on your keyboard.

 <hr>